 It meant I got a late start with exploring Le Vieux Port (The Old Port) of Montreal, but it was totally worth it.

 The Old Port is quickly becoming a revitalized, exciting area of Montreal, with shops, museums, restaurants and a marvelous bike path.
 Of course I hadn’t gone there to see the new and improved port.
 I was looking for the dock from the 1920s where the girls’ passenger steamer Montcalm would have sailed from.
-But there were no historic markers, no traces from the past that a civilian like me would’ve recognized as a clue, so I could only guess at where Emily and Cornelia stood, “dewey-eyed… holding up a line of less sensitive passengers” as they took in their momentous occasion.
+But there were no historic markers, no traces from the past that a civilian like me would’ve recognized as a clue, so I could only guess at where Emily and Cornelia had stopped and stood, “dewey-eyed… holding up a line of less sensitive passengers” as they took in their momentous occasion.

 Happily, I found that it was enough just to know they had been somewhere in this vicinity, feeling overjoyed and awed by the amazing adventure they were to undertake.
 I shared their excitement.